Josh Swords

 The opportunity

-This uncertain future and crowded market, along with the still-maturing legal and regulatory landscape, presents an opportunity for those individuals and firms with foresight to be proactive rather than reactive.
-To set a standard.
-If this is done conspicuously, it will be possible to associate oneself with ethical and responsible AI.
-In turn, one can differentiate themselves from the masses, build trust, and encourage usage of their tooling.
-To quote McKnisey, "to capture the full potential value of AI, organisations need to build trust.
+McKnisey say "to capture the full potential value of AI, organisations need to build trust.
 Trust, in fact, is the foundation for adoption of AI-powered products and services".
 I like to phrase it more concisely: If you build trust, you build usage.

-AI ethics and responsible AI in the generative AI age are in their nascency.
-Many firms don’t fully understand the implications and challenges that lay ahead, and best practices haven’t been clearly defined.
-There could be something of a first-mover advantage, possibly by industry.
-This window of opportunity is likely finite.
-As awareness grows and regulations solidify, eventually AI ethics and responsible AI practices will transition from an advantage to an expectation but for now the opportunity exists.
+Ethical and responsible AI in the generative AI age are in their nascency.
+Many firms don’t fully understand the challenges that lay ahead, and best practices haven’t been clearly defined.
+There’s a first-mover advantage, maybe by industry.

-If done right, ethical and responsible AI are opportunities to do good, build better products, stronger brands, and more resilient businesses.
+But if it’s done right, ethical and responsible AI are opportunities to do good, build better products, stronger brands, and more resilient businesses.

 How Responsible AI Protects the Bottom Line (Harvard Business Review)